zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[alibaba / fastjson2](https://github.com/alibaba/fastjson2) - 🚄 FASTJSON2 is a Java JSON library with excellent performance.
 ## Typescript

+* 【2025-10-31】[UfoMiao / zcf](https://github.com/UfoMiao/zcf) - Zero-Config Code Flow for Claude code & Codex
+* 【2025-10-31】[truffle-ai / dexto](https://github.com/truffle-ai/dexto) - The Intelligence Layer for AI agents.
+Connect your models, tools, and data to create agentic apps that can think, act and talk to you.
 * 【2025-10-30】[nashaofu / shell360](https://github.com/nashaofu/shell360) - Shell360 is a cross-platform SSH and SFTP client.
 * 【2025-10-30】[QwenLM / qwen-code](https://github.com/QwenLM/qwen-code) - Qwen Code is a coding agent that lives in the digital world.
 * 【2025-10-28】[get-convex / chef](https://github.com/get-convex/chef) - The only AI app builder that knows backend